-- a) in consultation with the Principal Conduct Officer, fix a time and place to hear the application; - b) authorise the Principal Conduct Officer to formally notify the applicant and the respondent of the time and place of the hearing; - hold as many meetings as he or she considers necessary to properly consider the application, including a meeting equating to a directions hearing; - have discretion to conduct the hearing(s) as he or she deems fit while ensuring that the hearing(s) are conducted with as little formality and technicality as due and proper consideration of the application allows; - e) ensure that the parties to and affected by an application are given an opportunity to be heard by the arbiter; - f) consider an application by a party to have legal, or other representation at the hearing to ensure that the hearing is conducted fairly and may, in his or her absolute discretion, grant the application or deny the application; - g) ensure that the rules of natural justice and procedural fairness are observed and applied in the hearing of the application; and - h) ensure that the hearing(s) are closed to the public and remain confidential (with the exception of any findings.)
+- a) in consultation with the Principal Conduct Officer, fix a time and place to hear the application; - b) authorise the Principal Conduct Officer to formally notify the applicant and the respondent of the time and place of the hearing; - c) hold as many meetings as he or she considers necessary to properly consider the application.
+The arbiter may hold a directions hearing; - d) have discretion to conduct the hearing(s) as he or she deems fit while ensuring that the hearing(s) are conducted with as little formality and technicality as due and proper consideration of the application allows; - e) ensure that the parties to and affected by an application are given an opportunity to be heard by the arbiter; - f) consider an application by a respondent to have legal representation at the hearing to ensure that the hearing is conducted fairly and may, in his or her absolute discretion, grant the application or deny the application; - g) ensure that the rules of natural justice are observed and applied in the hearing of the application; and - h) ensure that the hearing(s) are closed to the public.

-Where an application to have legal or other representation is granted by an arbiter, the costs of the Councillor's legal representation are to be borne in their entirety by the Councillor.
+Where an application to have legal representation is granted by an arbiter, the costs of the Councillor's legal representation are to be borne in their entirety by the Councillor.